JerPatterson/bus_schedule_stl/README.md

-As of now, it doesn't work with all the bus lines because of the lack of conformity with the agency pdf schedule.
-(Note: 2022-08-22 -> it worked perfectly fine with line 45)
+As of now (2022-12-28), it doesn't work with current schedule changes beacuse of the modifications made with the pdf by the agency.
+It will probably work next time the schedules change which is most likely this spring.

-** Does not work with the link when it's outside of a schedule change period.
-To test use the test_files path instead.
+** Won't work with the link when it's outside of a schedule change period no matter what.
+Must use the test_files directory instead to test.